Credit Score and FICO Score

 What is a FICO Score?

-How do I know what my FICO score is?
+How do I know what my credit score is?

 Are there other types of credit scores?

 Yes.
 In fact, there are many.
-Credit bureaus and many financial institutions have their own versions of credit scores, but they are in no position to rival FICO’s dominance.
+Credit bureaus and many financial institutions have their own scoring models, but they are in no position to rival FICO's dominance.
 The only real threat is VantageScore, co-developed by three major credit bureaus.
-However, it is still too new to gain significant market shares.
+However, it is still too new to gain significant market shares from FICO.

-Do I have a credit score if I am an international student or under H1B visa?
+Do I have a credit score if I am an international student or working in H-1B status?

 Yes.
 If you own a credit card you will definitely have a credit report, thus a credit score, whether you know it or not.
 Even without a credit card, your banking activities, payment to utilities bills, dealing with phone, internet or TV providers, may still be recorded.